willroberts/openrvs-registry/README.md

 There is also a UDP listener for OpenRVS beacons on port 8080, for registration and health checking.

-## Deployments

-There is an existing deployment at http://openrvs.org/servers

-If you'd like to stand up a new deployment:

-1. Compile `openrvs-registry` with `build.bat` as described in [the developer docs](DOCS.md).
-1. Spin up a Linux or Windows server
-1. Populate `seed.csv` based on the copy in this repo to choose the initial set of servers.
-Put this file on the server alongside the compiled build.
-1. Run the app on the server, using some mechanism to keep the process running (either `systemd` in Linux or `services.msc` in Windows)
-1. Direct the output of the program into a log file.
-In `systemd`, for example, you can set the value of `StandardOutput` to `file:/full/path/to/registry.log` under `[Service]` in order to send all logs to that file.
-Logs will contain all information about healthchecks, status changes, saving to and loading from disk, and any errors which might occur.
-1. At this point, the server is running, has been seeded with the servers you provided, and is now listening for registration beacons from OpenRVS servers.
-1. To use the registry, edit `openrvs.ini` and change `ServerURL` to your server's IP (followed by `:8080`) and change `ServerListURL` to `servers`.

 ## Developer Documentation

 For developer docs, see [DOCS.md](DOCS.md).